ClickerMonkey/Ents/README.md

 EntityCore
 ==========

-An extension to the Entity-Component pattern with new concepts developed specifically for games.
+A hybrid of the Entity-Component-System and Model-View-Controller patterns with new concepts developed specifically for games.
 EntityCore is easy to integrate into your game, is developed to be decoupled from a graphics library, and is very memory conscious compared to similar frameworks.

 ### Concepts
 * [View](#views-)